Become a mentor

-Who can be a mentor?
-Anyone can – no particular experience or knowledge is required, just an open mind and the interest to get to know a new person.
-The mentor is simply a volunteer willing to meet a newcomer in Finland for 4-8h per month for a 6 month period.
+Anyone can be a mentor with FIKA.
+No special experience or knowledge is required, just an open mind and the interest to get to know a new person.
+The mentor is simply a volunteer willing to meet a newcomer in Finland for a 6 month period.

 Sign up here to be a mentor!